willnalls/cmunol-wiki/README.md

 1. Navigate to the category in which you would like to submit and article, and click 'submit a new article'.
 If the deadline has passed, you will need to contact your TA.
 2. Select the correct category, and enter your **title** (letters only, no punctuation), **summary** (~10 word description of the article), and **content** (the article itself).
 Type out the content of your article in a separate text editor, and then copy it to the form before submitting it (so you don't lose your work, if the submission fails because of a duplicate title, etc.).
 3. Your article will now appear on your dashboard, under 'My Work in Progress'.
-If you need to revise your article, use the link 'edit my article'.
+If you need to revise your article, use the link 'edit article'.

 ### expanding an article

 1. Navigate to the article that you would like to expand.
 Enter your expansion's **heading**, and the **content**, and submit.
 2. Your article will appear on your dashboard, under 'My Work in Progress'.

+### revising your work

+1. If your TA thinks that a submission need more work, they will mark it as requiring revisions in your dashboard.
+The TA's comments to you will be included in the listing of the expansion.
+Use the 'edit article' or 'edit expansion' button to revise your work, then click 'Mark as Revised'.

+### leaving a comment

+1. At the bottom of any article, you may use the form to submit a comment for discussion.

 ## TAs